Moisessalazar77/Iowa_Liquor_Stores_Problem_on_SparkML/README.md

         .setMaxIter(500)
         .setFeaturesCol("features")
 ```

-The fitness of the model is evaluated using the R square metric which is a measure of how much of the variance in the target(sales) can be explained by the model.
-In other words, if the sample change, the random variations will affect the predictions but, if the model is well fitted those random variations will be miniscule and the model still will be able to make acceptable predictions.
-Of course, all models are wrong, but some are useful!
+The metrcis and evaluators used in my Python code yielded very similar results to those implemented on the Scala code, in essence are the same statistical variable.
+Python and R can be tools to prototyped models before deployment into a big data plataforms that uses Scala.

-# Tuning a model with Scala
+# Tuning a model with Scala.

 ```
-val lr= new LinearRegression()
+val paramGrid = new ParamGridBuilder()
-        .setFitIntercept(true)
+                    .addGrid(lr.regParam,reg_param)
-        .setStandardization(true)
+                    .addGrid(lr.elasticNetParam,alpha)
-        .setTol(0.007)
+                    .addGrid(lr.loss,loss_func)
-        .setMaxIter(500)
+                    .addGrid(lr.solver,solvers)
-        .setFeaturesCol("features")
+                    .build()
 ```

 # Conclusions